r-k-b/tech-talk-elm/PITCHME.md

 ---

-Code quality is almost automatic in Elm

-Note:
-`elm-format` means less back-and-forth bikeshedding

----

 Elm encourages us to think up-front about the design

 Note:
 It's common to start with the model and work our way up to the view, rather than starting with the view and working backwards.

----

-Elm brings potentially costly corner cases to our attention early on

-Note:
-Much cheaper to find & fix defects early on, than in production

 ---